Wed 22 Sep 2010

 « Back to News

-A Position Statement issued jointly by the Australasian Association of Clinical Biochemists (AACB), the Royal College of Pathologists of Australasia (RCPA), Australian Diabetes Society (ADS) and Australian Diabetes Educators Association (ADEA) has recommended changes in HbA1c reporting units.
+A Position Statement issued jointly by the Australasian Association for Clinical Biochemistry and Laboratory Medicine (AACB), the Royal College of Pathologists of Australasia (RCPA), Australian Diabetes Society (ADS) and Australian Diabetes Educators Association (ADEA) has recommended changes in HbA1c reporting units.
 The change is from the current DCCT/NGSP ‘%’ unit to the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) unit ‘mmol/mol’.

 To facilitate a smooth transition to this new IFCC unit and enable time for promotion and education of the new unit, the AACB recommends a period of dual reporting of both NGSP % and IFCC mmol/mol units after which only the IFCC unit will be reported.